 CrypticRock.com – The Verve Pipe has been established for over 25 years now.
 In that time, the band attained success with several albums/singles and toured the world.
 First, tell us, what has this journey been like for you and the band?

 Brian Vander Ark – It has been terrific.
-The dream when I was a kid was to be able to get on a tour bus, travel the world, and play music everyday.
+The dream when I was a kid was to be able to get on a tour bus, travel the world, and play music every day.
 I have still been able to do that this many years later at 53 years old.
-Of course I am ecstatic that I can continue and perpetuate a life in music for sure.
+Of course, I am ecstatic that I can continue and perpetuate a life in music for sure.

 CrypticRock.com – It is great to be able to live out your dreams.
 Not many people get the opportunity to do that.

 Brian Vander Ark – It is true.
 Now, my dreams have shifted as I’ve gotten older – I want everything for my kids and family.
 Those early goals were basically to be in front of thousands of people.
-That dream was lived back in the ’90s and now it is about trying to continue to that path to be able to afford to play music and still have a good life for my family.
+That dream was lived back in the ’90s, and now it is about trying to continue on that path to be able to afford to play music and still have a good life for my family.

 Now we’ve been going more toward what the band used to be in the early ’90s, which was a little more on the mellow side.
-We are not quite as heavy as we used to be, I have embraced the acoustic guitar again.
+We are not quite as heavy as we used to be.
+I have embraced the acoustic guitar again.
 What I remember from that time was trying to chase those trends.
 It was very frustrating, but in the end, it worked out great.
 Everybody else was right, and I was wrong.
 (Laughs) Essentially, it was a very successful album when I doubted that it would be.

 Think about The Beatles and Yellow Submarine (1968) and the Sgt.
-Pepper’s Lonely Hearts Club Band (1967) album, which sounds like it might be a kid’s album.
-It is very interesting and easy to sing along to and that is what we strive for in the kid’s music.
+Pepper’s Lonely Hearts Club Band (1967) album, which sounds like it might be a kids’ album.
+It is very interesting and easy to sing along to, and that is what we strive for in the kids’ music.

 CrypticRock.com – Well, it has been successful and sounds like a great time.
 In 2017, the band returned with the adult Rock album Parachute.
 What was the writing and recording process like for this album?